Key Takeaways

 Rightsizing involves the ongoing control of the entire cloud infrastructure.
 In addition to cloud cost reduction, it can improve the general performance of your apps.

-The multi-cloud approach is one of the most common strategies adopted by over 92% of enterprises.
+The multi-cloud approach is one of the most common strategies adopted by 89% of enterprises.
 Why?

 Not all of your data requires services with a 99.99% uptime and low latency.
 So consider using cheaper cloud services to store old data like snapshots and idle applications.